Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/NavigationViewModelBase.md

 [ViewModelBase](/Catel.MVVM\Catel\MVVM\ViewModelBase.md)

-Extended base class for view models that include navigation.This class adds navigation commands and the navigation service.
+Extended base class for view models that include navigation.
+This class adds navigation commands and the navigation service.